Skansen

 Visit Skansen, the Open-Air Museum in Stockholm.

-Skansen is a Sweden in miniature where you show how people lived and worked in different parts of Sweden through different times.
-Here are houses, animals, plants and of course people in contemporary clothes who show off crafts.
-You could say that it is a single large outdoor museum with a zoo.
+Skansen is a Sweden in miniature where you can see how people lived and worked in different parts of Sweden through different times.
+Skansen is very popular during Summer and Christmas time.

-Christmas at Skansen: End november - Beginning Jan
+Christmas at Skansen: End november - Beginning January

 See opening hours at Skansen